cameronkerrnz/cameronkerrnz.github.io/content/posts/2018/byo-proxy-ansible.md

 date = 2018-01-25
-title = "Deploying with Ansible when Outgoing Access to Internet is Unavailable (BYO proxy)" description = "" slug = "" authors = []
-tags = ["Ansible", "Proxies", "SSH", "Security"]
+title = "Deploying with Ansible when Outgoing Access to Internet is Unavailable (BYO proxy)" description = "" summary = "Network gynmastics using SSH and a local proxy for servers that don't have internet access but still need to 'yum update' etc." slug = "" authors = [] tags = ["Ansible", "Proxies", "SSH", "Security"]